F0903/Blackjack/README.md

 # Blackjack

-A simple Blackjack game made in Tauri with Svelte.
+A simple Blackjack game made with Tauri and Svelte.